-Point to raster methods - gridding
+Point to Raster Methods - Gridding

 There are different ways to create a raster from lidar point clouds.
 Let’s look at one of the most basic ways to create a raster file points: gridding.
 When you grid raster data, you calculate a value for each pixel or cell in your raster dataset using the points that are spatially located within that cell.
 To do this:

-Point to raster methods - interpolation
+Point to Raster Methods - Interpolation

 A different approach is to interpolate the value for each cell.
 Interpolation considers the values of points outside of the cell in addition to points within the cell to calculate a value.
 Interpolation also often uses statistical operations (math) to calculate the cell value.
 Interpolation is useful because it can provide us with some ability to predict or calculate cell values in areas where there are no data (or no points).
 And to quantify the error associated with those predictions which is useful to know, if you are doing research.

-We will not be talking about interpolation in today’s class.
+You will not be talking about interpolation in today’s class.